Coherent Raman scattering microscopy: Pharmaceutical research

 The functions of drugs can be studied by CRS too.
 For example, an anti-leukemia drug imatinib are studied with SRS in leukemia cell lines.
 The study revealed the possible mechanism of its metabolism in cells and provided insight about ways to improve drug effectiveness.

 Raman tags

+Common Raman tags (alkyne and nitrile combinations) produce different Raman spectra and can thus provide multi-color cellular images when attached to various molecules.

 Even though CRS allows label-free imaging, Raman tags can also be used to boost signal for specific targets.
 For example, deuterated molecules are used to shift Raman signal to a band where the interference from other molecules is absent.
-Specially engineered molecules containing isotopes can be used as Raman tags to achieve super-multiplexing multi-color imaging with SRS.
+Alkyne and nitrile functional groups are also common.
+Specially engineered molecules can be used as Raman tags to achieve super-multiplexing multi-color imaging with SRS.

 Comparison to confocal Raman microscopy

 Confocal Raman microscopy normally uses continuous wave lasers to provide a spontaneous Raman spectrum over a broad wavenumber range for each point in an image.
 It takes a long time to scan the whole sample, since each pixel requires seconds for data acquisition.
 The whole imaging process is long and therefore, it is more suitable for samples that do not move.
 CRS on the other hand measures signals at single wavenumber but allows for fast scanning.
 If more spectral information is needed, multi-color or hyperspectral CRS can be used and the scanning speed or data quality will be compromised accordingly.